Desert Tech MDR: MDR

+MDRX

-On January 9th, 2020, Desert Tech announced the MDRx Rifle was available for sale.
+On January 9, 2020, Desert Tech announced the MDRx was available for sale.

-On January 28th, 2021, the MDRX Micron conversion kit was announced that allowed the purchase of a 11.5" 5.56/.223 Wylde barrel, replacement hand guard, ejector plates, a new 'Raiden' flash hider, and bolt replacement for a side eject bullpup with a total length of 23.43".
-These kits allow standard MDRX and MDR rifles to be classified and regulated as a short-barreled rifle (SBR) requiring the user to apply with the appropriate regulatory bodies before install of the conversion kit in their rifle.
+On January 28, 2021, the MDRX Micron conversion kit was announced that allowed the purchase of a 11.5" 5.56/.223 Wylde barrel, replacement hand guard, ejector plates, a new 'Raiden' flash hider, and bolt replacement for a side eject bullpup with a total length of 23.43".
+These kits allow standard MDRX and MDRs to be classified and regulated as a short-barreled rifle (SBR) requiring the user to apply with the appropriate regulatory bodies before install of the conversion kit in their rifle.
 These kits became available for sale on January 29, 2021.

 On March 18, 2021, a collaboration between Desert Tech and BLK LBL Bipods was announced to develop, produce, and sell the Mantis handguard.
 The handguard is a 9 in, 16.7 oz, aluminium handguard with an integrated bipod that replaces the factory polymer handguard and improved zero for handguard mounted parts.
-The aluminium handguard with integrated bipod is designed for both 16" and 20" barrel MDR/MDRX rifles and allows both an M-LOK under handguard attachment as well as an integrated bipod to be used at the same time without interference.
+The aluminium handguard with integrated bipod is designed for both 16" and 20" barrel MDR/MDRxs and allows both an M-LOK under handguard attachment as well as an integrated bipod to be used at the same time without interference.

 In early 2022, a 13 in, 20.7 oz Mantis handguard for the longer 20" barrel option was available for sale.

 In March 2022, ES Tactical, a Desert Tech Dealer who specializes in precision upgrade parts, began to sell after market caliber conversion kits in .350 Legend and .450 Bushmaster, resulting in the first bullpup to be chambered in those cartridges.

 In June 2022, Desert Tech and BLK LBL announced a 13 in and 9 in ALX hand guard solution similar to the Mantis without the bipod attachment.

-In January 2023, Desert tech announced multiple MDRx Rifle updates to resolve rifle weaknesses.
+In January 2023, Desert tech announced multiple MDRx updates to resolve rifle weaknesses.
 Desert Tech indicated that these updates would be incorporated in all post announcement MDRx shipments.
 These updates include a new magazine transfer bar, magazine catch, updated non folding charging handle system (charging handle post, charging handle, and recoil buffer), a press-fit gas block, and barrel gas port inside bevel.

+In August 2023, Desert Tech announced that the picatinny rail mounted gas blocks in the barrel assembly, designed to operate with a Desert Tech MDR red dot mount, would be discontinued.
+All future MDRxs and Barrel Assemblies would no longer include a Pic rail mounted gas block and be lighter.
+In addition, the company distributed an email notice to its customers, on August 18, indicating that a registered gunsmith could remove the pic rail from any existing barrel assembly without voiding the factory lifetime warranty.